 GOVERNMENT

-I assumed similar legislative progress would continue during the next 50 years.
+I assumed similar legislative progress would continue over the next 45 years.
 I was wrong.

 What happened?